MANAGING MERSEYSIDE AND HALTON’S WASTE RESOURCES

 MERSEYSIDE ENERGY RECOVERY LIMITED (MERL)

-MERL was appointed in 2014 by Merseyside Recycling and Waste Authority (MRWA) to divert household waste from landfill, save council taxpayers’ money and benefit the environment and local economy by generating energy from waste.
+MERL was appointed on a 30 year contract in 2014 by MRWA to divert household waste from landfill, save council taxpayers’ money and benefit the environment and local economy by generating energy from waste.
 The contract worth £1.8 billion (over the life of the contract) is being delivered by a consortium consisting of three companies: SUEZ recycling and recovery UK, Sembcorp Utilities UK and I-Environment Investments Ltd. SUEZ is the operator of the Wilton Energy from Waste facility, in Teesside and of the Rail transfer Loading Station in Kirkby, Merseyside.

 - To avoid truck movements and the associated pollution and carbon emissions, SUEZ developed a rail transfer loading station in Knowsley, Merseyside.
 From here the residual waste is transported by train to the Wilton Energy from Waste facility.